Arab socialism: Initial disconnect

-Radicalization of the term
+Later turn towards Marxism

 However, in the 1950s, changing attitudes of socialism within the Ba'ath Party began to be apparent.
 Jamal al-Atassi, in a writing dating to 1956, wrote that while Arab socialism was not communism, the party could learn from the experience of the socialist countries of how to construct a socialist society.
 It was around this time communist-inspired terms such as "masses of the people" and "people's organization" began to be heavily used in Ba'athist literature, while at the same time emphasizing class conflict more than before.
 He wrote that "Socialism cannot realize its goals unless it starts from the [fact of] division, difference, and conflict among society's structures and classes."
 Atassi ended the article by calling for the "oppressed classes" of the workers, peasants and "other strugglers" to join in the effort to overthrow the oppressors to establish a united Arab society.
 In short, he called for revolutionary struggle.
 While Aflaq did believe class conflict existed, he believed it to be subordinate to nationalism.

 Munif al-Razzaz, a Jordanian Ba'athist, wrote the Ba'athist classic "Why Socialism Now?" in 1957.
 In it he takes a "very different" approach on interpreting the meaning of socialism from Aflaq.
 As he wrote, "Socialism is a way of life, not just an economic order.
 It extends to all aspects of life—economics, politics, training, education, social life, health, morals, literature, science, history, and others, both great and small."
 In contrast to official party writings which stressed Arab unity above else, Razzaz tried to demonstrate the interdependent nature of unity, liberty and socialism.
 He criticized the view that socialism had to come after Arab unity, stating "Socialism, freedom and unity are not different names for different things, ... but different facets of one basic law from which they spring."
 He further noted that "If I believe in man and in man's worth, then I should believe in unity, nationalism, freedom, and socialism because each of them represents a facet of man's fundamental value."
 Razzaz ended the article, stating that socialism had been achieved to the same degree as "freedom and unity have been achieved."